The concept behind DOGTokyo2017 installations

 Akane Takayama and her DOGs

-The installation was exhibited in the famous Ueno Park in central Tokyo over two days on the 17th and 18th November 2017.
+The DOGTokyo2017 installations were exhibited in the famous Ueno Park in central Tokyo over two days on the 17th and 18th November 2017.
 This coincided with the Contemporary Art Festival held in the park at that time.
 The wooded area alongside the central promenade was the site where the DOGs were displayed.
 The audience mingled within the installation and engaged with it taking pictures and uploading them to social media.

 People take their DOGs away